dimitri-nicolo/calico/threat/anomaly-detection/customizing.md

     curl {{ "/manifests/threatdef/ad-jobs-deployment-managed.yaml" | absolute_url }} -O
     ```

-2. Optional.
-Configure the jobs by setting the environment variables (see below).
+2. Configure the jobs by setting the environment variables (see below).

+   If it is a managed cluster, you have to set up the **CLUSTER_NAME** environment variable.

+   All other settings are optional.

 3. Apply the manifest